Club History

 In those early years the W.A. trials were held close in to the city around the Swan and Canning Rivers and coastal wetlands.
 Hot lunches were made in the caravan and there was time after trials for socializing.
 Our Club held dances, parties and picnics.
 Some members were in the cast when a pantomime of Cinderella was produced by Marie Ewen.
 They had fun at rehearsals with supper and drinks.
 Peter Reekie was Cinderella and Paddy Brendish was Prince Charming!

-A bit of raining History.
+A bit of Training History.

-The first instructor was Paddy Brendish and he took the class for about 10 years.
+One of the important contributions the Retrieving Club has made to our sport is through the Training of new handlers and dogs.The first instructor was Paddy Brendish and he took the class for about 10 years.
 Bill Mitchell, Andy Thwaites and Doug Gambold helped.

 Then in the 1980s Manfred Meerkotter assisted by Mike McClure instructed at Ferndale for some years.
 Manfred drove down from Muchea and he and Mike trained their dogs.
 Then they took the class.
 After the practice, the group bought cool drinks from the Club esky and chatted, asking advice and sharing anecdotes.
-There were a lot of laughs as Mike and Manfred told of amusing incidents and champion dogs. eg Linc Sullivan’s dog Flash could do things such as bring Linc his keys from the car.
+There were a lot of laughs as Mike and Manfred told of amusing incidents and champion dogs. eg Linc Sullivan’s dog Flash who could do things such as bring Linc his keys from the car.
 Bill Loftus said BURGLARS and Tammy would growl fiercely.
 This camerarderie made newcomers feel part of the Club.

 In the 1990s we couldn’t use Ferndale any more.
 Paul Jansen and Eddy Frandsen helped handlers at Holmes Road, Cannington, where there was bush and lakes.
 This is now a built up area.
-Paul and Eddy were devoted to the Club and helped in many ways .
+Paul and Eddy were devoted to the Club and helped in many ways.
 As well as training, they served on the Committee in different capacities.
 When a Trophy was donated in Paul’s memory, it was given for a Novice Stake as Paul was especially interested in helping the young dogs.

 One year, they formed a group for people who asked for help to teach their dogs skills for Restricted.
-It was hard to get a person to come along all the time, so trainers were co opted to take the group for 2 weeks to learn a particular run eg double rise.
+It was hard to get a person to come along all the time, so trainers were co-opted to take the group for 2 weeks to learn a particular run eg double rise.
 Barbara Kempin came to teach them the way to do Double Marks.
 Paddy showed them techniques for Blinds.
 The class was inclined to be a bit too casual for Paddy.
 He told them to tell their dogs SHAKE after they delivered the dummy.
 Everyone giggled when Rebecca Cowper’s dog extended her paw to shake hands!

 At the end of training one year, they gave Peter a gift and had drinks and snacks.
-One dogloving handler put treats for the dogs on the table.
+One dog loving handler put treats for the dogs on the table.
 Some people only realized this after tasting them!

 We owe those instructors many thanks for devoting time every Saturday for about 15 weeks during the trial season.
+Lasting friendships and training groups were formed during those years.

 WELL DONE, ALL THE INSTRUCTORS